-Playing Beowulf is a Digital Transformations project funded by the Arts and Humanities Research Council in the UK.
-It is developing a game-authoring tool based on the Anglo-Saxon epic poem Beowulf, for use by literature students in schools and universities, curators and library visitors.
-The games will be shown at a final conference at the British Library on December 7, 2015, Ludic Literature: Literary Games.
-Keynote speakers are Professor Andrew Prescott: ‘Reinventing Beowulf 1787-2015’; and Professor Ian Bogost: ‘Can Games be Literary?’.
-Book at the BL box office.
+Playing Beowulf was a Digital Transformations project funded by the Arts and Humanities Research Council in the UK.
+It developed a game-authoring tool based on the Anglo-Saxon epic poem Beowulf, for use by literature students in schools and universities, curators and library visitors.
+The games were shown at a final conference at the British Library on December 7, 2015, Ludic Literature: Literary Games.
+The keynote speaker was Professor Andrew Prescott: ‘Reinventing Beowulf 1787-2015’.

 CONTENTS OF THIS PAGE